thegetty/quire-docs/content/guide/styles-customization.md

 type: essay
 ---

 The look and feel of your Quire publication can be customized at four different levels of complexity:

   1. Changing style {{< q-glossary "variables" >}} in the {{< q-glossary "theme" >}}
   2. Adding new style rules to the `custom.css` file
   3. Overriding specific theme {{< q-glossary "templates" >}} with your own custom version
   4. Creating an entirely new Quire theme.

 {{< q-class "box tip" >}}
 - The default theme installed with every new Quire project is the [Quire Starter Theme](https://github.com/gettypubs/quire-starter-theme).
 The README file of that repository includes complete information about the customizations available in that specific theme.
 {{< /q-class >}}

 ## Changing the Style Variables in the Theme

 Every Quire project has a theme inside the `themes` directory.
-When you first start a new project typing the `quire new` command in your command line interface, the default theme included is the [Quire Starter Theme](https://github.com/gettypubs/quire-starter-theme).
+When you first start a new project typing the `quire new` command in your command-line interface, the default theme included is the [Quire Starter Theme](https://github.com/gettypubs/quire-starter-theme).
 In it, you can access simple text variables that will let you update text and background colors, some element sizes, fonts, paragraph indents and more.

 To find the variables, open the `themes/quire-starter-theme` directory, navigate to the `source` sub-directory and then `css`, and open the file called `variables.scss`.